 One of the most stunning places to see saucer magnolia flowers in DC is Rawlins Park.
-In addition to the Smithsonian Gardens, I love stopping by Rawlins in Foggy Bottom at the start of spring for photos full of pink magnolias.
+In addition to the Smithsonian Gardens, I love stopping by Rawlins Park in Foggy Bottom at the start of spring for photos full of pink magnolias.
 Best of all Rawlins Park rarely has a crowd since it’s a hidden gem for magnolia trees.

 Lining the park are magnolia trees that surround a statue of General John A. Rawlins.
-Best of all, it’s easy to get to when wondering DC since it’s just a few blocks from the White House.
+It’s easy to get to when wondering DC since it’s just a few blocks from the White House.

-You can typically find a parking spot on the surrounding blocks of the park as well if you go in the middle of the day.
+You can typically find a parking spot on the surrounding blocks of the park as well if drive there in the middle of the day.

-Sadly the fountain in the middle has been empty for quite some time, but overall, it’s a great spot to photography in Washington DC.Rawlins Park on Google Maps
+Sadly the fountain in the middle has been empty for quite some time, but overall, it’s a great spot to photograph in Washington DC.Rawlins Park on Google Maps

 History of John Aaron Rawlins